 The bulk of the board’s work should be done through its standing committees.
-Some boards have board development plans where members rotate through the different committees to gain a broad understanding of the organization.
-Others allow members to stay with the same committee each year to develop a deeper knowledge of the subject area to provide greater service to the organization.
+Some boards have board development plans where members rotate through the different committees to gain a broad understanding of the association.
+Others allow members to stay with the same committee each year to develop a deeper knowledge of the subject area to provide greater service to the association.
 A balance of the two strategies allows board members to gain experience with different committees and to develop some expertise with the work of one or two committees.

 Advisory councils assist boards in carrying out their work by providing expertise and advice in selected areas.
 Advisory councils do not have any governance responsibilities and are a good way to include former board members, potential board members, subject matter experts, and others in the work of the board without placing them on the board.

-Committees should perform regular self-assessments to determine if they are working effectively, achieving their established goals, and providing value to the organization.
+Committees should perform regular self-assessments to determine if they are working effectively, achieving their established goals, and providing value to the association.
 This can be done at the end of each committee meeting or on an annual or more frequent basis.

 Committee chairs and vice chairs should provide actual leadership to the committee.
 These are not empty titles but require real work in terms of translating the board’s goals for the committee into meeting agendas and work plans.
-They should work with staff as appropriate to prepare background materials for committee meetings, schedule committee meetings, prepare minutes and reports, and otherwise keep the committee functioning.
+Committee chairs and vice chairs should work with staff as appropriate to prepare background materials for committee meetings, schedule committee meetings, prepare minutes and reports, and otherwise keep the committee functioning.

 Depending on the size of the board, it may be advantageous to form a small (three- to seven-member) Executive Committee that is authorized to meet and take action between board meetings when it is impractical to get the full board together for a special board meeting.
 The Executive Committee can also serve as an advisor to the chief executive officer and a liaison between the CEO and the full board.

-The Executive Committee is usually charged with oversight of the organization’s chief executive officer.
+The Executive Committee is usually charged with oversight of the association’s chief executive officer.
 While there may be a separate CEO search committee or a compensation committee, the Executive Committee will often hire the CEO and work with the CEO in establishing goals for the year, evaluating performance, and setting compensation.
 The Executive Committee reports on these activities to the full board.